Python3pkg/Magellan/README.rst

                                     Make sure this is not superseded by '-s or -p' --output-dir              Set output directory for package specific reports, default = 'MagellanReports'
-          -U, --upgrade-conflicts
-                                    Check whether upgrading a package will conflict with the current environment.
+          -P, --package-conflicts   Check whether a package will conflict with the current environment, either through addition or change.
 NB Can be used multiple times but must always specify desired version.
-Usage -U
-                                    <package-name> <desired-version>.
-           -A --addition-conflicts  Check whether adding a new package will conflict with the current environment.
-NB Can be used multiple times but must always specify desired version.
-Usage -U
-                                    <package-name> <desired-version>.
+Usage -P <package-name> <desired-version>.
           --cache-dir               Cache directory - used for pip installs.
           --keep-pipdeptree-output  Don't delete the pipdeptree output reports.
           --keep-env-files          Don't delete the nodes, edges, package_requirements env files.
+          --list-all-versions       List all versions of package on PyPI and exit.